by John Armstrong

 THE 3 DOCUMENTS ABOVE CLEARLY SHOW THAT HARVEY OSWALD ATTENDED BEAUREGARD JHS IN NEW ORLEANS IN THE FALL OF 1953 (HIGHLIGHTED IN YELLOW).
 THE NEW YORK CITY SCHOOL RECORD PUBLISHED BY THE WARREN COMMISSION (CE 1384), SHOWS THAT LEE OSWALD WAS ATTENDING PS 44 IN NEW YORK CITY AT THE SAME TIME (FALL OF 1953--HIGHLIGHTED IN YELLOW).
 HARVEY WAS IN NEW ORLEANS, WHILE LEE WAS IN NEW YORK, FROM SEPTEMBER THROUGH DECEMBER, 1953.

-At the beginning of the 2nd semester (eighth grade), in January, 1954, HARVEY walked into Myra DaRouse's eighth grade home room in the basement cafeteria.
+At the beginning of the 2nd semester (eighth grade), in January, 1954, HARVEY walked into Myra DaRouse's eighth grade home room in the basement cafeteria at Beauregard Junior High.
 The 1953-54 school year was the only year during which Myra had a home room, and she remembered the day she met young Oswald.
 Myra told me, "Well, the first day he came into my homeroom he handed me his file.
 When I read that his name was Lee Harvey Oswald, I said to him, 'how do you want to be called,' and he told me to call him HARVEY.
 So, I always called him HARVEY.
 I knew him only as HARVEY."
 This was the second time that the thin, slender young man called himself "HARVEY."
-In 1954 young Oswald wanted to be called "HARVEY," so after talking with Bill Timmer and Myra DaRouse I began referring to the smaller, thinner, quiet Oswald as "HARVEY."
+In the summer of 1953 and the Spring of 1954 young Oswald wanted to be called "HARVEY," so after talking with Bill Timmer and Myra DaRouse I began referring to the smaller, thinner, quiet Oswald as "HARVEY."

 Marguerite Oswald imposter in 1954 in the apartment at 126 Exchange Place, New Orleans